 PHIL U311.
 Ethics (3) The moral principles of conduct and the basic concepts underlying these principles, such as good, evil, right, wrong, justice, value, duty and obligation.
 The ethical works of influential philosophers are analyzed in terms of these concepts.

 PHIL U319.
-Epistemology (3) The nature and foundations of knowledge with consideration of skepticism and problems of perception.
+Theories of Knowledge (3) The nature and foundation of knowledge.
+Topics include skepticism and the nature of justifications.